naeemxnorabbasi/tuppers-self-referential-formula/README.md

 The visual output depends significantly on the nature of the input and the precise calculations of Tupper's formula.
 Text inputs are transformed into a corresponding binary image before being processed by the formula.

-## Conclusion
+## The App is here

 The Tupper's Formula Visualizer offers an intriguing glimpse into the world of mathematical visualization, demonstrating the power of a simple algebraic formula to represent complex graphical data.
 Explore different inputs to discover the versatility of Tupper's self-referential formula.
+The App is here: https://naeemxnorabbasi.github.io/